 Yesterday, the Mercatus Center released the third edition of Freedom in the 50 States by Will Ruger and Jason Sorens.
 The authors break down state freedom among regulatory, fiscal, and personal categories.
-At the study’s website, readers can re-rank the states based on the aspects of freedom that they think are most important, including some variables [...]
+At the study’s website, readers can re-rank the states based on the aspects of freedom that they think are most important, including [...]

 I recently spoke with George Mason University Law Professor David Schleicher about his research on land use law and economics.
 Here is our conversation including links to some of his academic articles that have earned a lot of attention in the land use blogosphere.